-PRI resources on climate, human rights, and other ESG factors and systematic sustainability issues Investing with SDG outcomes: a five-part framework The PRI's investment tools showcase how responsible investment can be incorporated into specific asset classes An introduction to responsible investment: screening PRI resources on stewardship, including Active Ownership 2.0: the evolution stewardship urgently needs Logic Dependent on [OO 8], [OO 9] Gateway to [PGS 2], [PGS 3], [PGS 4], [PGS 6], [PGS 8], [PGS 10], [PGS 10.1], [PGS 11.1], [PGS 26], [PGS 30] Assessment Assessment criteria 100 points for this indicator.
+An introduction to responsible investment: screening PRI resources on stewardship, including Active Ownership 2.0: the evolution stewardship urgently needs Logic Dependent on [OO 8], [OO 9] Gateway to [PGS 2], [PGS 3], [PGS 4], [PGS 5], [PGS 6], [PGS 8], [PGS 10], [PGS 1 0.1], [PGS 11.1], [PGS 26], [PGS 30] Assessment Assessment criteria 100 points for this indicator.
 100 points for 8 or more selections from A-L. 75 points for 6-7 selections from A-L. 50 points for 4-5 selections from A-L. 25 points for 2-3 selections from A-L. 0 points for 1 selection from A-L. 0 points for M, N. Further details: Selecting 'N' will result in 0/100 points for this indicator and the following indicators: PGS 2, PGS 8, PGS 5, PGS 10, PGS 6.
 No selection from A-D will result in 0/100 points for the following indicators: PGS 8.
 No selection from I-L will result in 0/100 points for the following indicators: PGS 5.
 Not selecting 'I' nor 'L' will result in 0/100 points for the following indicators: PGS 10.
 Not selecting 'L' will result in 0/100 points for the following indicator: PGS 6, PGS 10.1.
-'Other' scored as Selecting Other (M) will not be counted as an answer selection by the so coring criteria, provided answer options have been identified as capturing good practice.
+'Other' scored as Selecting Other (M) will not be counted as an answer selection by the scoring criteria, provided answer options have been identified as capturing good practice.
 Multiplier Low

-Indicator ID Dependent on: PGS 1 Sub-section PRI Principle Type of indicator PGS 2 Gateway to: PGS 3, PGS 9, PGS 11.1 Responsible investment policy elements 1 CORE Does your formal Does your formal responsible investment policy(ies) include specific guidelines on systematic sustainability issues?
-These guidelines m nay be set out in o ne or multiple standalone policy or guideline documents, or they may be part of a broad ader investment policy. ☐ (A) Specific guid delines on climate change (may be part of guidelines on environmental factors) ☐ (B) Specific guid delines on human rights (may be part of guidelines on soc cial factors) ☐ (C) Specific gui delines on other s systematic sustainability issues Specify: [Mandatory free text: medium] O (D) Our formal responsible invest ment policy(ies) does not includ le guidelines on systematic sustainability issues
+Dependent on: PGS 1 Sub-section PRI Principle Type of indicator PGS 2 Gateway to: PGS 3, PGS 9, PGS 11.1 Responsible investment policy elements 1 CORE Does your formal responsible inv estment policy(ies) include sp ecific guidelines on systematic sustainability issue es? - These guidelines may be set out in one or multiple standalone policy or guideline documents, or they may be part of a broader investment policy. □ (A) Specific guidelines on climate change ' ' . (may be part of guidelines on environmental factors) ☐ (B) Specific gui delines on huma n rights (may be part of (may be part of guidelines on social factors) □ (C) Specific guidelines on other systematic sustainability issues Specify: [Mandatory free text: medium] O (D) Our formal responsible investment policy(ies) does not include guidelines on systematic sustainability issues